eigenjoe/eigenjoe/README.md

 - 👋 Hi, I’m Joseph Mendoza ( @eigenjoe )
-- 👀 I’m interested in Web Development and Machine Learning
+- 👀 I’m interested in Web and Mobile Development and in particular Backend development
 - 🌱 I’m currently learning C++ development and mathematics
 - 💞️ I’m looking to collaborate on cool open source projects
 - 📫 How to reach me: josephmendoza23@gmail.com